5 Best Places to Visit in Grenada

 For local color and buy fresh fruit and tropical spices, check out the famous Saturday morning market in St. Louis.
 George’s Market Square.

-3. Underwater Sculpture Park
+3. Underwater Sculpture Park, Grenada

 Created by artist Jason deCaires Taylor, sculptures range from Amerindian petroglyphs to life-size figures from local children.